-Do you want to know how to clean a smoke damaged house?
+Do you want to know how to clean a smoke-damaged house?
 We recommend that you find a pro to do it for you because you’re not going to clean a house damaged by smoke simply by opening the windows and airing out your home.
 It’s a much more complicated job than you think.
-But… if you wish to do it on your own, here is how it should be done:
+But… if you wish to do it on your own, here is how you should do it:

-- The first thing you need to do is to actually open those windows and ventilate your home.
-This is just the first step, but it’s a very important one.
+- The first thing you need to do is open those windows and ventilate your home.
+This is just the first step, but it’s essential.
 All the windows and doors should be open, and you may want to turn on all your fans to boost airflow.
 However, you need to turn off the HVAC to keep the smoke and soot from spreading.

-- Now before you do the actual cleaning, you need to wear the proper protective suit.
+- Before you do the actual cleaning, you need to wear the proper protective suit.
 This means trousers, a long-sleeved shirt, gloves, and eye protection for you.
-Then you also need to protect your floor, undamaged furniture, and the undamaged rooms.
+Then it would be best if you also protect your floor, undamaged furniture, and the undamaged rooms.

 - Next comes the vacuuming, and you’ll need a powerful vacuum cleaning machine with an upholstery attachment.
 You will use the vacuum to remove loose soot particles by lightly brushing with the brush attachment.
-Don’t make the stains worse by scrubbing.
-Just be light and gentle.
+Don’t make the stains worse by scrubbing, and just be light and gentle.

 - After removing as much of the soot as possible with the chemical sponge, it’s time for the liquid cleaners and a clean rag.
 You may want to use a commercial smoke and soot remover, though you have to make sure you follow the directions for use.
 Alternatives liquid cleaners include paint thinner, white vinegar, and rubbing alcohol.